lonnieljyu/data-recruiting-master/README.md

 # Data Engineer Test

+This is my submission for a data engineering test.
+My writeup is in discussion.txt

 ## High Level

 Hi there, in this test you'll be provided a simple flask app and giving it a new data backend - we've provided a naive reference implementation.
 For your convenience, we've provided a `Vagrantfile` with provisioning scripts to help you get started.
 Using vagrant is *optional* and you may freely use the platform of your choice, so long as you provide some extra details on your system to help us evaluate your submission.